Trishmcc/Project-2021/README.md

 * Output

 * Dataframe class:

-print(type(df)) identifies the class as a dataframe which is a container for storing and manipulatin two dimensional data [4]
+print(type(df)) identifies the class as a dataframe which is a container for storing and manipulating two dimensional data [4]

 * Sepal Lenght and Width:

-df2=df[['sepal_length','sepal_width']] To identify 2 specific columns, i.e sepal lenght and sepal width.
+df2=df[['sepal_length','sepal_width']] To identify and subset the dataframe into 2 specific columns, i.e sepal lenght and sepal width.
 The double brackets returns a dataframe object as opposed to a series object[4]

 *Descriptive Statistics*